JasnRathore/arlo/README.md

 # Arlo 🚀

-> Transform your Go backend into a beautiful desktop application with modern web frontends
+> Transform your Go backend into a beautiful web application with modern web frontends

 ## Why Arlo?